-The Commissioners may delegate to the Mayordomo or any member of the Acequia the responsibility to maintain records on all Water Bank deposits, contact logs, and other information required to achieve the purposes of the Water Bank.
+The Commissioners may delegate to the Mayordomo or any member of the Acequia the responsibility to maintain records on all Water Bank deposit forms submitted, contact logs, and other information required to achieve the purposes of the Water Bank, not including, however, automatic deposits and withdrawals.
 These records shall be maintained permanently in the records of the Acequia.